SPECFEM/specfem2d/README_MANUAL.txt

 - if you find bugs (or if you have comments or suggestions) please send an email to cig-seismo AT geodynamics.org and the developers will try to fix them and send you an updated version

+- you can find a Fortran code to compute the analytical solution for simple media that we use as a reference in benchmarks in many of our articles at http://www.spice-rtn.org/library/software/EX2DDIR .
+That code is described in:

+@INCOLLECTION{BeIfNiSk94,
+  author = {P. Berg and F. If and P. Nielsen and O. Skovegaard}, title = {Analytic reference solutions}, booktitle = {Modeling the Earth for oil exploration, Final report of the CEC's GEOSCIENCE~I Program 1990-1993}, publisher = {Pergamon Press, Oxford, United Kingdom}, year = {1994}, editor = {K. Helbig}, pages = {421-427}}

 --------------------------

 Regarding the structure of some of the database files: